sveltejs/kit/packages/adapter-node/README.md

 ### envPrefix

-If you need to change the name of the environment variables used to configure the deployment (for example,to deconflict with environment variables you don't control), you can specify a prefix:
+If you need to change the name of the environment variables used to configure the deployment (for example, to deconflict with environment variables you don't control), you can specify a prefix:

 ```js
 envPrefix: 'MY_CUSTOM_';